hcp4715/hcp4715/content/home/demo.md

  css_class = ""
 +++

-Welcome to the **personal website** of Chuan-Peng Hu.
+Welcome to the **personal academic page** of Chuan-Peng Hu.

-- This website includes academic information about Dr. Chuan-Peng Hu.
+- (Hu)man is the measure of all things, but, what is the measure of all humans?